 Energy efficiency diehards love mini-split heat pumps.
 It’s simply the only way to go if your goal is to use the most energy-efficient HVAC equipment on the market:

 - They’ve got the highest SEER.

-- Ductless models don't have to push air through ducts, which is where a lot of efficiency is lost.
+- Ductless models don’t have to push air through ducts, which is where a lot of efficiencies are lost.